rjtbst/ai_page_assistant/readme.md

 ### Single Instructions
 Execute one action at a time:
-- ✅ Extract data from pages
+- ✅ Extract detailed data from pages
 - ✅ Fill form with dummy data
 - ✅ Click elements
 - ✅ Navigate to URLs